Why Tracking BBT is a Game-Changer for Understanding Hormones 🔥

 • Use a thermometer that reads to two decimal points

-• Take your temp before moving, at the same time each day
+• Try to take it at the same time each day

 There are A LOT of ins and outs with tracking BBT beyond these tips, so I provide educational materials to my clients to guide them in getting the most accurate information from tracking.